locationtech/spatial4j/README.txt

 === SOLR INSTRUCTIONS ===

 The following is a simple set of instructions to use LSP in Solr's trunk example app to get point multi-value support.
+For other features, like polygons, you'll need to add additional libs and know the right way to query and add data, which isn't documented yet.

 # Build
 %> mvn clean install